-What is HCM Software?
+What is HCM Software for Hospitality Industry

 The hospitality industry has one of the highest employee turnover rates in the world.
 In the United States alone, hotels and restaurants report annual turnover rates of around 70–80%, which makes managing and retaining staff a constant challenge.